Farrah Abraham Falls Out Of Sports Bra, Twerks Outrageously In ‘Look At My *ss’ Instagram Video

 “Boxing is always great, I am not going to lie, but I have been mixing [it] up.
 I have been doing Pilates.
 I have been doing just stretching — just pure stretching classes — nothing else,” she added.

 Farrah shot to fame on MTV’s 16 and Pregnant one decade ago.
-The star then became a core member of Teen Mom OG, with fans seeing Farrah raise her daughter Sophia single-handedly.
+The star then became a core member of Teen Mom OG, with fans seeing Farrah raise her daughter Sophia singlehandedly.
 Farrah left the franchise earlier this year, but her activities as a celebrity haven’t ceased.

 Fans wishing to see more of Farrah should follow her Instagram.